Skip to content

 • fatigue;

-This is why, in all cases, it is important to maintain communication within the couple.
+That's why, in all cases, it's important to maintain communication within the couple.

-If you resume intercourse after your period, remember that you're fertile again!
-So, consider contraception.
-Who wants to take charge?
-You or your partner?
-What type of postpartum contraception will work best for you?
-There's no shortage of options:
+If you resume intercourse after your return of menstruation, don't forget that you are fertile again!
+And, thus, ask yourself about contraception.
+Who wants to take charge of it?
+You, or your partner?
+What type of postpartum contraception will suit you best?
+There's no shortage of choices:

 • IUD;